DiscreteLogarithm/Smoothed-Dissipative-Particle-Dynamics/README.md

         patch -p1 < patch.sdpd

-* Then include this package by typing the following command in `src` directory:
+* Then include SPH package by typing the following command in `src` directory:

         make yes-user-sph